dementia changes selves

 ‘I think the two most difficult times in a caregivers life are at the pre-beginning, when symptoms are not clear and a diagnosis is difficult to obtain, and at the end, when caregiving is over and the caregiver is left wondering what to do with themselves now that they are no longer a caregiver’.

-Some resources to help you think about care in the context of dementia
+resources to help in thinking about care in the context of dementia

 Teepa Snow is a remarkable woman who has developed the Positive Approach to Care – check out her site.
 It has lots of ideas, access to webinars and online courses for carers.